 The first few weeks, milk is all the puppy will need.
 Each litter is different but between 3 and 4 weeks, the puppies get teeth and start wanting more to eat.
 This is usually related to how rich mom's milk is as to when they start wanting something more.
 I leave dry food with a nursing mom at all times and usually the puppies find it and start crunching away If the litter has gained slowly, or if I notice them trying to get moms food but the teeth aren't in yet, I'll introduce soft food a couple of times a day and gradually switch to all dry as teeth cut thru.
 By 4-5 weeks, they are always on dry food, which I leave with them at all times thru the time they leave.

 Border collies are active busy dogs.
 I strongly recommend a high protein food at minimum.
-I feed Diamond High Energy a 30/20 dog food that analyzes basically the same as Purina Pro Plan Sport 30/20.
+I feed Diamond High Energy dog food to adults and Diamond puppy to pregnant and nursing moms..
 Diamond is not the most expensive food, nor the cheapest, but it provides a good and nutritious meal.
 I've used it many years.